jmontejo/for-students/_start/02_using_root.md

 ## Tutorials and references

 - The [ROOT primer](https://root.cern/primer/) is a very good tutorial, that starts from zero and walks you through all the most important ROOT functionalities.
 It is also a good reference to look at in case of basic questions.
+If this is your first experience with ROOT, the ROOT primer is a great starting point.
-- Each ROOT cass has its own class reference page.
+- Each ROOT class has its own class reference page.
 E.g. [this](https://root.cern.ch/doc/master/classTTree.html) is the page for TTree.
 Here you can find examples and documentation for all the related functions.

+## Additional information

 - The [ATLAS software tutorial](https://atlassoftwaredocs.web.cern.ch/ABtutorial/) covers much more advanced topics, to show you how ROOT is used in complex analyses setups.